Scarborough F.C.: The Football League era

-In 1987 Scarborough were promoted into the Football League Fourth Division.
-Scarborough hosted Wolves on the first day of the season, an event which attracted national media attention, due to it being the club's debut match in the Football League.
-However the match was marred by crowd trouble provoked by visiting Wolves supporters, with players having to leave the pitch during the match.
+In 1987, Scarborough were promoted into the Football League Fourth Division.
+Scarborough hosted Wolverhampton Wanderers on the first day of the season, an event which attracted national media attention, due to it being the club's debut match in the Football League.
+However, the match was marred by crowd trouble provoked by visiting Wolves supporters, with players having to leave the pitch during the match.

 Warnock stayed as manager of Scarborough until he left for Notts County in November 1988, and has since gone on to win numerous promotions for a string of league clubs.
 However, the subsequent years were rather less successful for Scarborough.

 Scarborough qualified for the Fourth Division play-offs in 1989, courtesy of a fifth-place finish.
 They were knocked out at the semi-final stage 2–1 on aggregate by Leyton Orient.

 The club had mixed fortunes during their stay in the Football League.
 They spent several seasons near the bottom, but reached the play-offs for promotion twice.
 They became giant killers in 1989 with a 3–2 victory in the League Cup over Chelsea, after achieving a 1–1 draw during the first leg at Stamford Bridge.
-Their cup runs continued to throw up good results following this, with a 7–6 aggregate win over Preston North End, and a 5–3 defeat against Southampton (including 2 goals from Alan Shearer) in 1991.
+Their cup runs continued to throw up good results following this, with a 7–6 aggregate win over Preston North End, and a 5–3 defeat against Southampton (including two goals from Alan Shearer) in 1991.
 In October 1989, however, Scarborough lost 7–0 to eventual runners-up Oldham Athletic, in which Frankie Bunn scored six of Oldham's goals, a record for an individual player that still stands.

-Their best run however came during the 1992–93 season, where Scarborough knocked Bradford City, Coventry City and Plymouth Argyle out of the competition.
+Their best run however, came during the 1992–93 season, where Scarborough knocked Bradford City, Coventry City and Plymouth Argyle out of the competition.
 This brought Arsenal to Scarborough in a tie which Arsenal narrowly won, 1–0 with a Nigel Winterburn goal.
 Arsenal went on to win the League Cup that year.